omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 This is why Poker has blinds.
 Blinds are obligatory bets placed at the beginning of each hand blindly (without seeing their pocket cards) by two of the players.
-Which two players changes every hand.
+Which two players rotates every hand.

 What is the point of the blinds?
 It makes the two players who posted the blinds much more likely to play even with suboptimal pocket cards and it makes other players more likely to play too because they know the players who posted the blinds might be playing with suboptimal pocket cards so they can be beaten plus if other players fold easily then the pot is essentially free money.
-The entire game of Poker is only possible because of the blinds!
+The entire game of Poker is only possible because of the blinds.

 Sometimes Poker is also played with additional obligatory bets that all players have to post at the beginning of the game called ante.
 This stimulates the game even further.

-Each player individually would prefer never having to post blinds or ante.
+Each player would prefer never having to post blinds or ante.
 Instead the player would prefer looking at their own pocket cards and then deciding to either fold or place a bet.
 However, this makes the game as a whole collapse and that is why the added incentive of blinds and antes is needed.

-Returning to Poker nights (and other similar gatherings).
+## Returning to Poker nights

+... and other similar gatherings.
 Let's assume everyone who joins generally enjoys it.
 At the same time, Poker night is not their highest priority in life.
 There are about 56 other things that, given the right circumstances, take priority over Poker night for each person.
-Therefore, for each person individually what _would be perfect_ is to know that Poker night takes place and that enough other people participate (because then it's more fun) but that they themself can decide spontaneously up to the last minute whether they are going to join or not.
+Therefore, for each person what _would be perfect_ is to know that Poker night takes place and that enough other people participate (because then it's more fun) but that they themself can decide spontaneously up to the last minute whether they are going to join or not.
 This maximizes their EV because they get to choose out of all the options they have available that evening the one option that suits them the most, which could be catching up with that other friend they have been wanting to meet for ages, going to the cinema with their partner, recharging after a long week by staying home or in fact going to Poker night.
-Those are all reasonable things people enjoy doing and it make total sense that they would sometimes or even always take priority over Poker night.
+The alternatives are all reasonable things people enjoy doing and it make total sense that they would sometimes or even always take priority over Poker night.
+Not to speak of emergencies and illness.
+Going to Poker night right after breaking your arm might be _possible_ but has a very negative EV.

 However, how does this impact the other people who want to come to Poker night?
 If I predict that everyone else might cancel last minute due to other plans then